ricedh/drafts/04-mallet.md

 Our first step was to generate three topic models, one for each of the three states for which we had advertisements.
 To do this we downloaded and ran [MALLET](http://mallet.cs.umass.edu).
 Because [our data](index.html#our-data) were already stored in separate text files, one for each ad, we were able to train topics on our ads using MALLET's command-line options and a [tutorial on topic modeling at the Programming Historian](http://programminghistorian.org/lessons/topic-modeling-and-mallet).

+The methods followed were similar to those in the tutorial above.
+The directory was imported from the folder of ads of the respective state.
+That directory was then imported into MALLET, which was run to export a text file containing 10 topics from the entire ad directory.
+The resulting text file for Arkansas is posted below.

 `````
 [0	5	negro county arkansas man jail living stout miles mississippi st runaway territory august twenty francis union crittenden post justice
 1	5	years complexion dark age color aged copper ranaway woman henry ar hempstead washington phillips height wife undersigned george men